Mantel Mount | December 23, 2024

 Sound Bar Adapter

 Are you an A/V geek?
-Or do you simply want to experience the best sound from your tv-watching time?
+Or do you simply want to experience the best sound from your TV-watching time?
 A sound bar adapter, like our MantelMount SBXL Sound Bar Adapter XL, is great for creating an even more robust audio experience while watching your favorite show or movie.
-What’s ideal about the Sound Bar Adapter is that all of our pull down tv mounts can accommodate the sound bar (purchasing the MM340 Standard does not come with the sound bar attachment so it is a smart buy if you’d want to enhance the audio), so you can place it either below or above the television.
+What’s ideal about the Sound Bar Adapter is that all of our pull down TV mounts can accommodate the sound bar (purchasing the MM340 Standard does not come with the sound bar attachment so it is a smart buy if you’d want to enhance the audio), so you can place it either below or above the television.

 Other Accessories to Consider

-A pull down tv mount and a sound bar adapter are likely the top two essentials on the accessories list for many new tv purchasers, however, other items to put on the shopping list include:
+A pull down TV mount and a sound bar adapter are likely the top two essentials on the accessories list for many new TV purchasers, however, other items to put on the shopping list include:

 • Kits or boxes for routing and hiding cables